 Living in the same home for an extended amount of time comes with its own set of issues.
 As your home ages, things fall apart and need replacing.
-If you need to make some modifications to make it easier to stay in your home, but your best source of cash is tied up in the house itself, opening a line of credit through a Home Equity Conversion Mortgage (HECM) may be your best bet.
+If you need to make some modifications to make it easier to stay in your home, but your best source of cash is tied up in the house itself, opening a line of credit through a Home Equity Conversion Mortgage (HECM)³ may be your best bet.

-Provide Larger Inheritances
+May Provide Larger Inheritances

 Upfront costs consist of closing costs, a mortgage insurance premium, and origination fees―most of which can be wrapped into the loan itself.
 While these costs vary, consider that the home is a single, undiversified asset, and that using the home to create retirement income, instead of a diversified investment portfolio of stocks, could lead to a higher overall inheritance.

 Gives You the Freedom to Retire

-One of the main benefits of reverse mortgages for seniors is that they help those who are house-rich and cash-poor to retire and stay in their home for as long as they’d like.
+One of the main benefits of reverse mortgages is they help seniors who are house-rich and cash-poor to retire and stay in their home for as long as they’d like.
 Since some seniors depend on that extra few hundred dollars a week to meet household expenses, the need for cash sometimes keeps seniors in the workplace into their 70s and beyond.
 If this sounds like you, a reverse mortgage loan could provide you with the extra money you rely on each month while possibly eliminating the necessity of working.
-Whether it’s you or a spouse or partner who is still working, everyone “deserves” to enjoy their retirement without having to sell their home, and a reverse mortgage for seniors can help.
+Whether it’s you or a spouse or partner who is still working, everyone deserves to enjoy their retirement without having to sell their home, and a reverse mortgage for seniors can help.

 Extra Funds for Unexpected Expenses

 Finally, you’re sure to run into unexpected expenses throughout the course of your retirement years.
 An injury or sickness might require long-term care, or you or your spouse could eventually need in-home medical care.
 Having access to a reverse mortgage line of credit⁴ could give you the peace of mind you need to handle unexpected medical expenses.

-As always, reach out to a HomeBridge Mortgage Loan Originator for more information on reverse mortgages for seniors.
+As always, reach out to a HomeBridge Reverse Mortgage Loan Originator for more information on reverse mortgages for seniors.